ja-k-e/discogs-library/README.md

       1. It clears your `localStorage`
       1. Upon completion, it reloads the app

+You can also do a quick update of the latest 20 releases you added to your collection (new Releases might change often on Discogs).

+  1. Hit "Sync Recent" button
+  1. It calls the Webtask `discogs-collection-recent` function
+  1. It takes the 20 recent Releases from Webtask and writes them to Firestore
+  1. It clears your `localStorage`, next page load will come from Firestore.
+  1. It updates your app view.

 On app load, it will check to see if it has the data it needs in `localStorage`.

   1. If data is saved to `localStorage`, it loads your data from there.